wp-plugins/redi-restaurant-reservation/readme.txt

 * View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
 This page should be open on a Tablet PC and so hostess can see all upcoming reservations for today.
 Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
 By clicking on reservation you will see reservation details.
 Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
 * Setup maximum available seats for online reservation by week day
 * Time shifts.
 Define multiple open/close time by week day.
 Define time before reservation by shift and week day.
 * Support for multiple places.
+Number of places depends on number of subscriptions.
 * Blocked Time.
 Define time range when online reservation should not be accepted.
 Specify a reason why reservations are not accepted to explain it to clients.
+* Send client reservation confirmation emails from wordpress account

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>
+Please allow 1 business day for us to confirm your payment and upgrade your account.

 = Additional services =
 * Make clients from your facebook fans. <a href="http://www.slideshare.net/sergeiprokopov/make-clients-from-your-facebook-fans">View presentation.</a>